 The rate of Austudy varies according to whether the recipient:

-In addition, a special rate is available for long-term income support recipients commencing full-time study or an Australian Apprenticeship.
+In addition, a special rate is available for long-term income support recipients who are starting full-time study or an Australian Apprenticeship.

 Eligibility (ss 7, 315)

-To qualify for this payment, the person must have been a member of a couple where one partner has died.
-From 1 July 2009, Bereavement Allowance is payable to persons in same-sex relationships.
-If the person and their partner were Australian residents when the partner died, no previous residence is required.
-Otherwise, the person has to have been an Australian resident and in Australia for 104 weeks or have a qualifying residence exemption.
-Alternatively, a woman can qualify for this allowance if, immediately before the death of her husband, a Wife pension or Partner Service Pension (see pt III Veterans’ Entitlements Act 1986 (Cth)) was payable to her and she was not in Australia at the time of her husband’s death.
+A woman can qualify for this allowance if, immediately before the death of her partner, a Wife Pension or Partner Service Pension (see pt III Veterans’ Entitlements Act 1986 (Cth)) was payable to her and she was not in Australia at the time of her partner’s death.

 The rate of Bereavement Allowance is the same as for the single Age Pension including the Pension Supplement.
 The rate payable is subject to the pension income or assets test.